-It’s hard to say one chart-topping year for Whitney Houston is more iconic than the next.
-But we’d make a case that 1992 was her year, thanks to her performance in The Bodyguard and the hit song that emerged from it, “I Will Always Love You.”
+It's hard to say one chart-topping year for Whitney Houston is more iconic than the next.
+But we'd make a case that 1992 was her year, thanks to her performance in The Bodyguard and the hit song that emerged from it: her cover of Dolly Parton's "I Will Always Love You."
 According to Billboard, the track spent 14 weeks at the top of the Hot 100 chart, making it one of the longest-running No. 1 singles in history.

 1993: Celine Dion

-Celine Dion, an obvious music icon, released her album The Colour of My Love in 1993, which includes the song “The Power of Love” that helped her become a mainstream success.
+Celine Dion, an obvious music icon, released her album The Colour of My Love in 1993, which includes the song "The Power of Love," which helped her become a mainstream success.

 1994: Jennifer Aniston